 As a musician, I have shared the stage with Xalapa Percussion Ensemble, Villalobos Brothers, Dan Zanes, National Dance Instititute, Calpulli Mexican Dance and Dolli Parton.
 I believe music to be a central part of human creativity, community, and culture.
 My teaching and music are informed by my love of instrumental traditions, a love that began amid traditional Mexican instruments and has since grown to include music, instruments, and sonic practices from all over the world.
 I beleive it is never too early, and it is never too late to begin a musical journey!
 I am so excited to make music with you.

-Media Maker & Co-Founder of Zavaleta Studios
+PH.D. in Education & Co-Founder of Zavaleta Studios

 I am Chelsey, before I tell you I love making music with my family, I should tell you that I have basically zero musical talent.
 However, I when I watch my children engage with sound, and when I have the opportunity to sing loudly and without reservation with them, there is an undeniable magic in the air.

 Dr. Chelsey Hauge holds a Ph.D. in Education, and her expertise lies in social emotional learning, educational equity and building calm, cooperative family relationships.
 Dr. Hauge Zavaleta, who has taught and researched at The University of British Columbia, Stanford University, and Mills College, works with parents and educators experiencing challenge with their children and young people, and uses a positive, relationship based approach to create calm and cooperation for all families.